 Subsidized Direct Stafford Loans | Unsubsidized Direct Stafford LoansDirect PLUS Loans | Private Education Loans

 A Subsidized Direct Stafford Loan is a low-interest loan made to the undergraduate student for education-related expenses.
 The student must demonstrate financial need for Subsidized Stafford Loan eligibility.
-The federal government pays the interest on the loan while the student is enrolled at least half time (six credit hours per semester).
-For loans first disbursed on or after July 1, 2012, Subsidized Stafford Loans are no longer eligible for this interest subsidy during the 6 month grace period following the student's separation from school.
+The federal government pays the interest on the loan while the student is enrolled at least half time (six credit hours per semester), and during a 6 month grace period following the student’s separation from school.
 Subsidized Stafford Loans have a standard repayment term of 10 years, and repayment does not begin until 6 months after graduation or dropping below half time status.